pheng044/Transport_Phenomena/README.md

 calculus notation, refer to Appendix 1 or this [video](https://www.youtube.com/watch?v=2DSgBZa7b88&ab_channel=BrianStorey).
-The analysis is not simple, so you may be tempted to skip it, but by reading this document carefully and working through the arguments yourself, you should develop a reasonable intuition of the differential transport equations.
-This is not to say that every mathematical step must be understood line by line, but skipping to the end to memorize equations does not lead to good intuition.
+The analysis is not simple, so you may be tempted to skip it, but by working through the notebooks carefully and working through the arguments yourself, you should develop a reasonable intuition of the differential transport equations.
+This is not to say that every mathematical step must be understood line by line, but skipping to the main results to memorize equations does not lead to good intuition.
 One cannot expect to be able to successfully perform calculations without a gut feeling for what the equations mean.
 Besides, in any practical applications of transport